ldtteam/MinecoloniesWiki/source/items/buildingtool.md

 </div>

 <br>
-You will get a building tool in the [Supply Camp or Ship](../../source/items/supplycampandship).
-It is in the same rack as the [Town Hall](../../source/buildings/townhall).
-However, you can craft the building tool if you need another one, as the recipe is simple.
 The building tool is *THE* most important tool you will need for the entire mod!
 With the building tool, you can place all the buildings, worker huts, and even even any structure scanned by you (see [Schematics](../../source/tutorials/schematics)) perfectly.
 The possibilities are endless!
 Watch a short video of how it works here:
 <br><br>

 <p class="h4"><a id="build_tool">Building Tool Video</a></p>